64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 ## Brief informations about ARM processors

-The ARM processors for SBC are generally classified in two series (latest to oldest generation):
+The ARM processors for SBC are generally classified in two series; in the lower/mid-range, the most common are (latest > earliest generation):

 - High-power: A72 > A57 > A15
 - Low-power: A53 > A7

-SBCs can also use a combination of both architecture, in order to suit the demand of the current load, swapping cores dynamically.
+SBCs can also use a combination of more CPUs (like XU4's Exynos-5422), in order to suit the demand of the current load, swapping cores dynamically.

+A searchable database of SBCs is [Board-DB.org](https://www.board-db.org).

 ## Raspberry Pi 3 Model B